lukcaster/lukcaster/README.md

 # Welcome to my repository

 ## At the moment I have four repositories that were created during my course, that showed me the basics of test automatization.
+  ### They are mainly written in english, but there are some sings of polish language.
+I would say they are a bit outdated, but please take a look if you'd like to.

 ### Framework that i am acustomed to use is Selenium.